1996 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 1996-S DCAM Half Dollar Value

-The 1996-S DCAM Kennedy half dollar represents San Francisco’s premium proof production, struck from a total mintage of 1,750,244 pieces.
-The Deep Cameo designation distinguishes specimens achieving maximum contrast between frosted devices and mirror-like fields, creating the most visually striking examples within the 1996 proof production.
+The 1996-S DCAM Kennedy half dollar represents San Francisco’s premium proof production, with a total mintage of 1,750,244 pieces.
+“DCAM” stands for Deep Cameo — a designation given to proof coins that achieve maximum contrast between the frosted (frosty white) raised design elements and the mirror-like background fields.
+It is the most visually dramatic and valuable proof designation.

 1996-S DCAM Half Dollar Price/Grade Chart